 In Thiers, France is one of the biggest (and maybe even THE biggest) knifeshows in Europe.
 Over 230 exhibitors are showing their work, most of them traditional knifemakers.
 Thiers is the region to be when you are a knifemaker in France, like Seki for Japan, YangJang for China, Solingen for Germany and Maniago for Italy.

 In 2020 it will be the 30st anniversary of the festival.
 3 days of the most beautiful handmade knives from all kinds.
 Knifemakers from several countries are exhibiting.
 Also a few manufacturers.

 I exhibited the 2019 show with 2 friends for WE Knife Company.
 Pretty bold, I think, because the French are very traditional regarding knives and patriottic as well.
 So when visitors saw the sign behind our table with CHINA, a lot of them passed without giving a look.
 But, not expected, we got a lot of positive feedback.
 Lots of visitors handled our knives and without exception, they all were enthusiast about the production quality.
 I even sold several knives and pens.
 Below an impression of the festival, our table and friends.

 I have 2 M9 bajonets in my private collection.
-If you happen to have one available an willing to sell, please let me know.
+This particular Buck was in use by the Dutch army and is stamped with a KL number.
+If you happen to have a M9 available an willing to sell, please let me know.